smoj/fudie_flutter/README.md

-# Flutter Magazine App Theme
+# Flutter Food App

-A custom UI for Magazine/News apps build using flutter
+A custom UI for Food apps build using flutter

 ## Installation